ISD Jordan

 Young Cities in Lebanon

-The long-running Strong Cities project Young Cities operates in Lebanon, Senegal, Kenya and North Macedonia.
-Young Cities collaborates with both young people and local government to enhance and support youth-led solutions to community challenges such as hate, polarisation, extremism and violence.
+The long-running Strong Cities project Young Cities operated in Lebanon, Senegal, Kenya and North Macedonia.
+Young Cities collaborated with both young people and local government to enhance and support youth-led solutions to community challenges such as hate, polarisation, extremism and violence.

 The Youth Civic Action Academy

 ISD’s Youth Civic Action Academy (YCAA) was designed to empower young Jordanians to take an active role in preventing violence and building social cohesion in their local communities.
-For the past two years, young people engaged through the YCAA project have worked with a diverse set of stakeholders to promote media literacy and tackle issues like hate speech, cyberbullying, dis/misinformation and violent extremism.
+Young people engaged through the YCAA project worked with a diverse set of stakeholders to promote media literacy and tackle issues like hate speech, cyberbullying, dis/misinformation and violent extremism.

 ISD’s MENA team